 As Buddhists, we can spend Qing Ming Festival recollecting the kindness of our forefathers and honouring them by remembering how they had lived a worthy life.
 In addition, we can also emulate the qualities of the noble ones who have come before us by observing their teachings.

-* Kindly note that the time schedule is subjected to change
+* Kindly note that the schedule is subject to change

 KMSPKS would like to remind visitors:

 - Bring only Vegetarian food, fruits, flowers for offering.
 No alcohol, meat products are allowed at the monastery.

 - Have a mindful and greener Qing Ming.
 Burning less joss paper and reducing food wastage.
 No joss paper boxes are allowed to be burnt during this period.

 - Ensure your offerings are looked after.
 Unattended offerings will be removed.

 - Watch over lit candles and incense so as to prevent fire hazards.

 - Please clear your offerings after prayers.
 If you wish to donate fruits, please place them in the designated bins provided.

 - Please remove all plastic materials before burning items at the Eco-burner.